Viktoru/mlfruitandnut/mlfruitandnut/docs/development_two.md

 ```

- This file "field.field.node.mlfruitandnut.body.yml" - adding the field to our content type.
+ This file "field.field.node.mlfruitandnut.body.yml" - adds the field to our content type.

 ```batch